javiorfo/ztatusbar/README.md

 time = 1000
 name = "TEMP"
 icon = "󰏈 "
-zone = 1    # thermal zone which has the temperature in /sys/class/thermal_zone{variable here}.
-If not set it uses thermal_zone0
+zone = 1    # thermal zone which has the temperature in /sys/class/thermal_zone{variable here}/temp.
+If not set it uses thermal_zone0/temp

 ...
 ```